-Business Maverick: South Africa Trails Emerging-Market Peers as Ramaphosa Faces Calls to Resign
+Business Maverick: South Africa trails emerging-market peers as Ramaphosa faces calls to resign

 “The market dreads political instability and often prefers to go with the devil they know than the devil they don’t,” said Cristian Maggio, the head of portfolio and ESG Strategy at TD Securities in London.
 “But Ramaphosa’s reform agenda has been underwhelming to say the least.
 Doubts will remain as to whether another candidate can kick-start that process, but we surely know that Ramaphosa is unlikely to deliver what is needed.”

-Ramaphosa will address the nation on Thursday night, News24, a Johannesburg-based news website, reported on its Twitter account.
-The leadership crisis sent the rand as much as 4.2% lower to 17.9596 per dollar, the biggest one-day loss since November 2016 on a closing basis.
+The leadership crisis sent the rand as much as 4.2% lower to 17.9596 per dollar, at one point set for the biggest one-day loss since November 2016.
+The currency trimmed some of those losses to end the session down 2.6% to a three-week low at 17.6574.

+The rand held losses as government spokesman Vincent Mgwenya said in a televised briefing a response by the president is “imminent” without giving timing details for the address.

 Some more market reaction: